 Healthcare providers are the key to increasing HPV vaccination rates throughout Alaska.
 Below are some tools and resources designed to help identify the best practices to implement within your practice to increase vaccination rates, along with ideas for effective communication to parents and patients about the safety and effectiveness of the HPV vaccine.

 Mark your calendars for April 18 – 24, 2021, and prepare to help spread the word about preventing HPV-related cancers in Alaska’s children, through vaccination and education.

 A one-stop-shop toolkit for healthcare staff and volunteers.
 Providers can use this guide to consult for ideas and strategy.
 It includes links to other helpful resources, social media guidance, calls-to-action by department, and so much more!

-CME Training: Championing for HPV Cancer Prevention in Your Practice
+CME Training: You Are the Key to HPV Cancer Prevention